These sites contain great information, although we do not endorse everything presented. Read with discretion.

 "I left the Assembly about 10 years ago.
 My experience, and yours I'm sure, is common to everybody who leaves an abusive, manipulative group.
 I had nightmares for years, seeing a particular leading brother in my dreams.
-I also ached for others still in.
+I also ached for others still in the group.
 There is a whole host of spiritual, social and psychological baggage that we bring with us when we leave.
 It takes years to work through the issues.
 I was helped tremendously at a counseling center for cult victims called Wellspring Retreat and Resource Center in Ohio.
 A number of ex-Assembly members have gone there and can also testify to how helpful it is.
 The people who run Wellspring are ex-cult members themselves so they have a personal knowledge of what you are going through.
-They have tremendous resources in-house: professionally trained and educated psychologists, brilliant Biblical scholars, and internationally renowned cult-experts.
 I can't overstate their qualifications to help you.
 Please sincerely consider attending Wellspring.
 At least give their website a look to see what they have to offer."

-Working Psychology - Website of USC professor Dr. Kelton Rhoades dedicated to the scientific study and application of social persuasion.
-There is a section devoted to cults and mind control, under the topic "Introduction to Influence."
-The influence of high-demand tactics is examined from the perspective of science, in a presentation that is very accessible to the non-scientifically minded reader.
-Also available for download in PDF format is a lengthy propaganda analysis of Michael Moore's film, Fahrenheit 9/11.
+Working Psychology - Website of USC professor Dr. Kelton Rhoades .
+In the section "Introduction to Influence", high-demand tactics are examined from the perspective of science, in a presentation that is very accessible to the non-scientifically minded reader.

 Comments from Readers